telekom/identity-iris-keycloak-charts/README.md

 ## License

-Neither Iris nor Postgres requires a license.
-All used images are copies of public images from docker-hub.
+Neither Iris nor Postgres require a license.
+All images uses are copies of public images from docker-hub.
-Iris is a Keycloak based image that has been extended to integrate with logging solutions like Prometheus.
+Iris is a Keycloak-based image that has been extended to integrate with logging solutions such as Prometheus.

 ## Version